Alberta PNP Requirements: Eligibility, Language, and Work Experience

 Immigration Status

-You must hold a valid work permit at the time you submit your WEOI and at the time your application is assessed.
-"Maintained status" — the period where your permit has expired but IRCC is still processing your extension — does not count as a valid permit for AAIP purposes.
+Work-permit rules are stream-specific.
+For the AOS, you must hold a valid work permit at application submission and assessment.
+For the Rural Renewal Stream, in-Canada applicants must hold a valid permit under the January 1, 2026 rule.
+"Maintained status" — the period where your permit has expired but IRCC is still processing your extension — does not count as a valid permit for those stated AAIP requirements.

 This is the single most common eligibility mistake in 2026.
 If your permit expires in less than 12 months and you are targeting the Alberta Opportunity Stream (which takes 8–11 months to process), you need to either have a new permit in hand before your current one expires, or plan your timeline carefully.